Skip to main content

 The SoDoC board is the supreme administrative body of SoDoC.

-In special circumstances, the SoDoC board may summon extraordinary sessions of the GA to be known as an “Extraordinary General Meeting” if requested by its members or the board itself.
-A written notice of the Extraordinary General Meeting has to be circulated to all members not less than 14 days prior to the Extraordinary General Meeting.
+In special circumstances, the SoDoC board can summon extraordinary sessions of the GA to be known as an “Extraordinary General Meeting” (EGM) if requested by its members or the board itself.
+A written notice of the EGM has to be circulated to all members not less than 7 days prior to it.
 The decisions of the special session shall be limited to matters stated in the request for such a session.

-All registered Ph.D. candidates at NMBU are de facto members of SoDoC.
+All registered Ph.D. candidates, postdoctoral researchers and other temporary researchers at NMBU are de facto members of SoDoC.
 There are no membership fees.

 All members have the right to: